gwu-cs-iot/collaboration/discussion_leader.md

 # How to Lead a Paper's Discussion

+You can sign up to be a discussion leader for a paper using the [form](https://docs.google.com/spreadsheets/d/1v_IVhO5MSM870ayeUy8Ooz0nfI-F0S5-iKOlyK6hBcM/edit?usp=sharing).

 ## Timeline

 *Two weeks* before the day you must lead the paper's discussion, you must